Big-Brother-Pikachu/Where2Edit/ReadME.md

 pages = {109458},
 year = {2023},
 issn = {0031-3203},
-author = {Changming Xiao and Qi Yang and Xiaoqiang Xu and Jianwei Zhang and Feng Zhou and Changshui Zhang}, }
+author = {Changming Xiao and Qi Yang and Xiaoqiang Xu and Jianwei Zhang and Feng Zhou and Changshui Zhang}
+}
 ```